 Scientific research has shown that there are five essential components of effective reading instruction: explicit and systematic instruction in phonemic awareness, phonics, fluency, vocabulary and comprehension.
 This science of reading has led to breakthroughs that can dramatically reduce the number of children destined to become functionally illiterate or barely literate adults.
 Whether through standards or coursework requirements, states must ensure that their preparation programs graduate only teacher candidates who know how to teach children to read.
-Not only should Nebraska require that its teacher preparation programs prepare their teacher candidates in the science of reading, but the state should also require an assessment prior to certification that tests whether teachers indeed possess the requisite knowledge in scientifically based reading instruction.
+Not only should Montana require that its teacher preparation programs prepare their teacher candidates in the science of reading, but the state should also require an assessment prior to certification that tests whether teachers indeed possess the requisite knowledge in scientifically based reading instruction.
 Ideally this would be a stand-alone test (such as the excellent assessments required by Massachusetts, Connecticut and Virginia), but if it were combined with general pedagogy or elementary content, the state should require a separate subscore for the science of reading.

-ENSURE THAT ELEMENTARY TEACHERS 5.
-KNOW ELEMENTARY CONTENT MATH:
+ENSURE THAT ELEMENTARY TEACHERS • KNOW ELEMENTARY CONTENT MATH:

 Aspiring elementary teachers must begin to acquire a deep conceptual knowledge of the mathematics they will teach, moving well beyond mere procedural understanding.
 Leading mathematicians and math educators have found that elementary teachers are not well served by mathematics courses designed for a general audience and that methods courses do not provide sufficient content preparation.
-Nebraska should specifically articulate that preparation programs deliver mathematics content geared to the explicit needs of elementary teachers, including coursework in foundations, algebra and geometry, with some statistics.
-The state should also adopt a rigorous mathematics assessment, such as the one required by Massachusetts.
-At the very least, Nebraska should consider requiring a mathematics subscore on its general content knowledge test, not only to ensure that teacher candidates have minimum mathematics knowledge but also to allow them to test out of coursework requirements.
+Although Montana's standards address areas such as algebra, geometry and statistics, the state should specifically articulate that preparation programs deliver mathematics content geared to the explicit needs of elementary teachers.
+Montana should also adopt a rigorous mathematics states.

+Preparation to teach mathematics is a critical attention area in assessment, such as one required Massachusetts, not only to ensure that teacher candidates have minimum mathematics knowledge but also to allow them to test out of coursework requirements.